 You Can Report Littering!

-Keep Arkansas Beautiful and The Arkansas State Highway and Transportation Department (AHTD) use a 24-hour, toll-free litter hotline to ask for drivers’ assistance in helping solve the problem.
-The number is: 1-866-811-1222.
+Keep Arkansas Beautiful and the Arkansas State Highway and Transportation Department (AHTD) offer a 24-hour, toll-free litter hotline so drivers can help solve the problem.
+The number is 866-811-1222.

-If you spot a littering violation along any streets, roads or highways, call 1-866-811-1222 to report the situation.
-All types of trash and all types of vehicles are subject to be reported, whether a cigarette butt or whether thrown from a commercial vehicle, as long as the license plate number is provided.
+If you spot a littering violation along any streets, roads or highways, call 866-811-1222 to report the situation.
+All types of trash and all types of vehicles are subject to being reported.
 Click here to learn more about the Litter Hotline.